aerialls/KnowledgePlan/README.md

 * __kp.experiences__: The list of all the experiences
     * __title__: The title of the experience (will be in the black title bar)
     * __simulations__: An array of simulations
+    * __simulations-exclude__: Each simulation in this array will be removed from the simulations array.
+It's usefull if you want display all the simulations without one.
     * __plots__: The list of plots to be displayed ('points', 'centroids', 'hlm' or 'delay_max')
     * __fields__: Informations for the table.
 List of: 'time',